Green-Software-Foundation/if/docs/Observation.md

 ## input synchronization

-Each component in your graph needs inputs; we need inputs to compute impacts.
+Each component in your graph needs inputs; we need inputs to compute outputs.

 A helpful feature of the engine is that you don't need to synchronize all your input inputs for all your components with each other.
 You can provide inputs at different intervals for every component in the graph.